-Use Camera to Acquire Point Cloud, Generate Point Cloud Model, and Configure Trajectory
+Use a Camera to Acquire Point Cloud, Generate Point Cloud Model, and Configure the Trajectory

-In this workflow, you can use camera-acquired point cloud data to generate a point cloud model and create a target object.
+In this workflow, you can use the point cloud acquired by the camera to generate a point cloud model and create a target object.

 |

-Under the Get point cloud by camera workflow in target object editor, click Select, and then set the target object name to enter the configuration process.
-The overall process is shown below.
+Under the Get point cloud by camera workflow in the target object editor, click Select, and set the target object name to enter the configuration process.
+The overall configuration process is shown in the figure below.

 -

-Acquire point cloud: Use the current project to acquire point cloud data, then adjust parameters and set 3D ROI to generate a point cloud model.
+Acquire the point cloud: Use the current project to acquire the point cloud.
+Then adjust the parameters and set the 3D ROI to generate a point cloud model.

 -

-Edit model: Edit the generated point cloud model, including calibrating the object center point and configuring the point cloud model, for better subsequent 3D matching.
+Edit model: Edit the generated point cloud model, including the calibration of the object center point and configuration of the point cloud model, to ensure better performance of the subsequent 3D matching.

 -